-The last thing you want at night is a spike in blood sugar and the racing heart and mind that comes with that.
-A sugar crash will invariably follow, but that isn’t the same as natural and restful sleep.
+The last thing you want at night is a spike in blood sugar and a racing heart and mind.
+A sugar crash will invariably follow, which isn’t the same as natural, restful sleep.

-Eating a banana in the evening should be considered a good thing if you aim for restful sleep.
-Avoid eating bananas before bed if any of the following apply to you:
+Eating a banana in the evening is a positive if you want to enjoy a restful night’s sleep.
+However, avoid eating bananas before bed if one or more of the following apply:

 - You have a cold or respiratory infection.
-As discussed, bananas encourage the stomach lining to generate mucus, and you’ll already have plenty of that.
+As mentioned, bananas encourage the stomach lining to generate mucus, which you’ll have in abundance.

-- You’re asthmatic or prone to sleep apnea.
-This phlegm production can restrict easy breathing.
+- You’re asthmatic or prone to sleep apnea because phlegm production can restrict easy breathing.

-- You’ve already brushed your teeth or are concerned about tooth decay.
-The sugar in a banana will coat your teeth overnight.
+- You’ve brushed your teeth or are concerned about tooth decay due to the natural sugars in fruit.

-- You have a delicate stomach.
-Bananas can cause bloating and gas in some people, leading to an uncomfortable night.
+- You have a sensitive stomach.
+Bananas can cause bloating and gas, affecting comfort levels.

-You should also avoid eating a banana late at night if you need to drive, operate machinery, or remain awake and alert.
-A banana can leave you feeling sluggish and lethargic.
+Also, avoid eating a banana late at night if you need to drive a vehicle or operate machinery.
+Eating bananas can leave some people feeling sluggish and lethargic.

 Eating bananas to excess can cause hyperkalemia due to their high potassium content.